 Here are some types of problems people are seeing after their website was moved to a new server.

 - The website is not loading at all.

 - Files are missing after the transfer and the host does not have the files to replace.
-(Thankfully I had built this client’s website and had a backup of the code on my hard drive to replace the missing files.)
+(Thankfully I had built this client’s website and had a backup of the code on my hard drive.)

-- The version of PHP has been upgraded and the site was not compatible with the new version, so code is now breaking and the website is non functional.
+- The version of PHP has been upgraded and the site was not compatible with the new version.
+Code is now breaking and the website is non functional.

 - Website database errors like “Warning: mysql_connect() [function.mysql-connect]: Access denied for user errors…”

 These types of issues are not uncommon when migrating a website.
 Web servers are not all configured in the same way, so some of these issues should be planned for and addressed before DNS has been updated to the new server.
 I didn’t hear from any of these people that contacted me that said “everything worked ok on the staging server”.
 I don’t know for sure, but I get the impression that there was no staging server to review these websites before the move was complete.